shmup/lazyjournal/README.md

 bin/lazyjournal
 ```

-## Backlog
+## Roadmap

+- [ ] Support for fuzzy find and regex
-- Backgound of the found word when filtering
+- [ ] Backgound color of the found word when filtering
-- Filter for log lists
+- [ ] Filter for log lists
-- Scrolling interface
+- [ ] Scrolling interface
-- Background checking and updating the log when data changes
+- [ ] Background checking and updating the log when data changes
-- Syntax coloring for systemctl output
+- [ ] Syntax coloring for systemctl output
-- Add a switch to load other logs (e.g. `USER_UNIT`), other paths to logs on the file system, and support for reading logs from Podman containers
+- [ ] Add a switch to load other logs (for example, USER_UNIT) and other log paths in the file system
+- [ ] Windows support via PowerShell (events and logs from program files)
+- [ ] Podman log support